eerieA/coding-tutor-log-only/README.md

 Other contributions:
 - Mocha tests (both for Node environment and browser environment).
-- A few async function debugging and fixes.
+- Async back-end function debugging and fixes.
 - Simple user jailbreak attempt prevention.
 - Other bug fixes and integration tests.